Federal stimulus for business: CARES Act, PPP Flexibility Act, and loan forgiveness

 - The loans have a five-year term with a floating interest rate (a LIBOR of one or three months, plus 3%), and principal payments are deferred for two years, while interest payments are deferred for one year.

-- This loan program is available until September 30, 2020.
+- This loan program is available to for-profit businesses and certain nonprofits until December 31, 2020.
 For specific information, see the FAQ and other resources on the Federal Reserve Bank of Boston.

 - Reach out to your trusted financial professional.